$80,000 Recovery for Soft Tissue Injuries in Low Impact Car Accident

 Wisconsin operates under a shared fault law, meaning each person is held responsible for a portion of the liability in a car accident.
 If you weren't fully at fault for the crash, you are eligible to win compensation for your injuries in a settlement or lawsuit should it come to it.
 Here's a few more things you need to know about making a claim after an accident:

-- Yes, you can sue after a car accident
+- You can sue after a car accident - and WHO

-- How to file a lawsuit after a car accident
+- How to file a car accident claim

 - How long you have to file a car accident lawsuit

-- How long a car accident suit takes
+- How long a car accident court case takes

-- You can file yourself, but don't - lawyer up!
+- You can file yourself - but why not lawyer up instead!